 Good anti-virus software can work wonders when you are browsing the internet, and it will handle almost all cases of you running into malicious software.
 However, you still need to involve some common sense – do not download and run any programs that you think might be malware, for example.

-It s also important to back up anything important.
+It s also important to back up anything important and use proper security measures such as SSL encryptions on your WordPress site.
 If something happens to your anti-virus or a piece of malware manages to get past, then you will want to have everything saved in a separate place so that you can recover important files.